bauerji/flask-pydantic/README.md

  - push your changes and create a pull request to master branch

 ## TODOs:
-- iterable of objects
-    - in request body
 - header request parameters
 - cookie request parameters